7 Tips for Choosing Streaming Software for Your Church

 Live streaming is more than video and audio alone.
 Stream design is something that churches sometimes overlook, but successful live streamers outside the church (in gaming, for instance) have mastered it.
-Stream design is a catch-all term for the visuals that accompany live video and audio within a stream, including frames, overlays, multiple cameras or angles, transitions, and so forth.
+Stream design is a catch-all term for the visuals accompanying live video and audio within a stream, including frames, overlays, multiple cameras or angles, transitions, etc.

 These visual assets must be built and configured.
-While it’s possible to use a separate app, you’ll have an easier time integrating visuals if you can design them within your streaming software.
+While using a separate app is possible, you’ll have an easier time integrating visuals if you can design them within your streaming software.
 The best solutions offer robust design tools or, like ProPresenter, are directly integrated into a broader presentation solution that includes a pro-grade scene editor.

 Professional Software Encoder